 WORKSHOP OR BREAKOUT SESSION

-Saying No at Work with Grace and Professionalism
+Saying No & Setting Boundaries at Work with Grace and Professionalism

-Boost employee satisfaction, productivity, and retention rates by arming your team with skills and mindset they need to say no with grace and professionalism.
-Special attention is given to setting workplace boundaries in common scenarios relevant to the remote and in-person environment.
+Boost employee satisfaction, productivity, and retention rates by arming your team with skills and mindset they need to say no and set limits with grace and professionalism.

 Speak Up, Be Heard: How to be More Assertive at Work